 All the students in the school have special educational needs.
 Our curriculum addresses these needs, it is broad and balanced and in line with the statutory requirements of the national curriculum.
 In most cases the students follow a modified programme of study to match their personal priority needs.
-In 2011 we developed pathways to plan a curriculum based on the students needs and mapped out a progression route to adult hood.
+We have developed pathways to plan a curriculum based on the students needs and mapped out a progression route to adult hood.
 Students may move from one pathway to another as they progress or regress.
 They are summarised below.

 - Red pathway (MLD/SLD, less vulnerable more creative thinkers)

 Students follow a 3-year KS3 modified national curriculum, broad and balanced with a strong emphasis on developing literacy and numeracy, which pervades all subjects.
-Subjects include: English, Maths, Science, Music, ICT, PSHE , Humanities, Technology, Art, Life Skills, PE, RE and Healthy living.
+Subjects include: English, Maths, Science, Music, ICT, PSHE , Humanities, Technology, Art, Life Skills, PE, RE, Forest School and Healthy living.
 Some or all these subjects may be linked through topic work to provide a context for learning.
 The pastoral teacher will teach the majority of lessons, some subjects are taught by a specialist teacher.

 Sixth Form students are given the opportunity to take a study program, which reflects their prior attainment, education and life long outcomes.
 Within the red pathway their is a greater emphasis on employability and life skills.
 All students take part in appropriate work placements and/or experience.